kofijohnson/Apex-MicroTrigger/README.md

 1. A programmer creates the base Trigger that will support the framework concepts,
 2. A programmer writes a Criteria object implementing the trigger criteria,
-3. A programmer writes the action object(s) necessary to implement the trigger’s actions,
+3. A programmer writes the Action object(s) necessary to implement the Tigger’s Tctions,
-4. An administrator creates a MicroTrigger custom metadata record, and specifies the context, target object type, and criteria/action class names that implement the trigger’s functionality.
+4. An administrator/developer creates a MicroTrigger custom metadata record, and specifies the context, target object type, and criteria/action class names that implement the Trigger’s functionality.

 <a name="Create-Base-Triggers">

 ## Create Base Triggers

 This part is a manual process that requires creating the base Trigger for the object being used by the framework.
 The code below is a template regarding how to setup your Trigger.

 ```Apex
 trigger AccountMicroTrigger on Account (before insert, before update, before delete, after insert, after update, after delete, after undelete) {
     MicroTriggersDispatcher dispatcher = new MicroTriggersDispatcher();
     dispatcher.dispatch('AccountMicroTrigger');